neogeny/TatSu/README.md

     writing better programs more clearly.
 All code written for Python 3.7 should run fine on Python 3.9 with minor, or no changes.

-    Python has adopted an anual release schedule (PEP-602).
+    Python has adopted an annual release schedule (PEP-602).

     Python 3.10 will be released in Oct 2021
     Python 3.9  was released on Oct 20220